The Board of Trustees approved ‘xiude jiangxue’ as the college motto.

 The College 20th Anniversary Commemorative Volume was launched.'Shaw Sights and Sounds', an exhibition of oil painting and poetry reading was held at the Exhibition Gallery of the Lecture Theatre with poems written by Professor Andrew Parkin, Senior College Tutor and translated by Professor Wong Kwok-pun Lawrence.
 The paintings were drawn by Mr. Chan Hang.

-Mr. Lee Woo-sing was appointed First Vice-Chairman and Mr. Fung Siu-to Clement Second Vice-Chairman of the Board of Trustees.
+Mr. Lee Woo-sing was appointed First Vice-Chair and Mr. Fung Siu-to Clement Second Vice-Chair of the Board of Trustees.

 Introduced by College Head, the college slogan ‘Excellence with a soul, Leadership with a heart’ echoed the college motto.